 Lille is a colourful city, with many old buildings representing a perfect expression of Flemish architecture, and a picturesque setting of Medieval houses, cobbled streets, and great cuisine.
 In addition, it has some important museums such as Palais des Beaux-Arts and LaM.
 The Old Town is perfect for a stroll.

-Boggi Milano has a store in Lille:
+Boggi Milano in Lille

 1, rue de Chats Bossus, 59800 Lille.